DECOders-3801/Light-Feet/README.md

 npm install react-native-dropdown-picker
 npm install --save victory-native

-If it still doesn't work, then: react-native install react-native-svg
+If it still does not work, then: react-native install react-native-svg
 ```